codeforamerica/form-flow-starter-app/README.md

 USERNAME=Your_GitHub_Username
 TOKEN=Your_GitHub_Personal_Access_Token
 ```

+### Setup EnvFile in IntelliJ ###

+We use a `.env` file to store secret, we use the [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile) to connect IntelliJ with the `.env`.

+- You will need to go [through their setup](https://plugins.jetbrains.com/plugin/7861-envfile).

 ### Setup IntelliJ for the project: ###

 - Enable annotation processing
   in `Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processor`
-- Set the Gradle JVM version to 17
+- Set the Gradle JVM version to `17 Eclipse Temurin version 17.0.5`
   in `Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle`
-- Set the Project SDK to Java 17 in `File > Project Structure`
+- Set the Project SDK to `17 Eclipse Temurin version 17.0.5` in `File > Project Structure`
 - Run the application using the `FormflowstarterApplication` configuration

 ### Using a local version of the Form-Flow Library (For Form-Flow Library Developers): ###